-Even though the 2013 North Rim season has ended and the North Rim is closed for the winter, the 2013 edition of the North Rim Guide contains the maps, schedules and information needed to plan your visit.
+Even though the 2013 North Rim season has ended and the North Rim is closed for the winter, the 2013 edition of the North Rim Guide contains the maps, schedules and information needed to plan your visit in 2014.

 North Rim lodging and camping along with most other visitor services within the park are open from mid-May to mid-October.
 It is best to reserve lodging and campsites as far ahead as possible.